weizhou0/SAIGE-QTL-doc/docs/Installation.md

 # Installing SAIGE-QTL

 Choose the installation method that best fits your environment and requirements.
-We recommend **Docker** for most users as it works on all platforms with zero setup, followed by **Pixi Binary** for Linux users seeking the fastest installation.
+We recommend **Docker** for most users as it works on all platforms with zero setup, followed by **Pixi Binary** for Linux and Mac users seeking the fastest installation.

 ## Current Version: 0.3.5
 *Updated: February 2, 2025*